oracle/python-oracledb/doc/src/user_guide/batch_statement.rst

     # Perform bulk fetch and insertion
     source_cursor.execute("select c1, c2 from MySrcTable")
     while True:

+        # Extract the records
         rows = source_cursor.fetchmany()
         if not rows:
             break

+        # Optionally transform the records here
+        # ...

+        # Load the records into the target database
         target_cursor.executemany("insert into MyDestTable values (:1, :2)", rows)

     target_connection.commit()

-Tune the :attr:`~Cursor.arraysize` value according to notes in :ref:`tuningfetch`.
-Use ``setinputsizes()`` according to `Predefining Memory Areas`_.
+The :attr:`~Cursor.arraysize` value alters how many rows each :meth:`Cursor.fetchmany()` call returns, see :ref:`tuningfetch`.
+The :meth:`~Cursor.setinputsizes()` call is used to optimize memory allocation when inserting with :meth:`~Cursor.executemany()`, see :ref:`predefmemory`.
+You may also want to tune the SDU setting for best nework performance, see :ref:`tuning`.

+If you are inserting back into the same database that the records originally came from, you do not need to open a second connection.
+Instead, both cursors can be obtained from one connection.

+**Avoiding Copying Data Over the Network**

-Note that when copying data to another table in the same database, it may be preferable to use INSERT INTO SELECT or CREATE AS SELECT to avoid the overhead of copying data to, and back from, the Python process.
+When copying data to another table in the same database, it may be preferable to use INSERT INTO SELECT or CREATE AS SELECT to avoid the overhead of copying data to, and back from, the Python process.
 This also avoids any data type changes.
 For example to create a complete copy of a table:

 .. code-block:: python